dojo/meta/README.md

 * [dojo/dojo2-package-template](https://github.com/dojo/dojo2-package-template) - The standard template for Dojo 2 packages, including build and packaging templates
 * [dojo/grunt-dojo2](https://github.com/dojo/grunt-dojo2) - A set of Grunt tasks for use with Dojo 2 packages.
 * [dojo/grunt-dojo2-extras](https://github.com/dojo/grunt-dojo2-extras) - Additional tasks and code supporting continuous delivery with Dojo 2 packages.
+* [dojo/static-optimize-plugin](https://github.com/dojo/static-optimize-plugin) - A webpack plugin which allows code to be statically optimized for a particular context at bundling time.
 * [dojo/test-extras](https://github.com/dojo/test-extras) - A set of modules to help with testing Dojo 2
 * [dojo/web-editor](https://github.com/dojo/web-editor) - A web editor that can run projects exported from `cli-export-project`

-These packages are aimed at Dojo 2 contributors rather than Dojo 2 end users.
+These packages are aimed at Dojo 2 contributors and those building custom development pipelines rather than Dojo 2 end users.

 ### Status